davidjyang/neural_style_transfer/README.md

 This is my attempt at following along with the [Neural-Style Algorithm](https://arxiv.org/abs/1508.06576) developed by Leon A. Gatys, Alexander S. Ecker and Matthias Bethge.
 I wanted to try my hand at this because it seemed like a great exercise to practice and demonstrate my understanding of working with neural networks, as well as to gain experience with more computer vision and pattern recognition techniques.
 There's some pretty complex (at least to me 😵‍💫) math in play here, and I'm still actively working towards understanding it - hopefully I'll be able to apply similar techniques in future projects 😎😎

+This project was especially fun to work through, trying to understand why the model works in the way that it does, because I could literally apply these this style transfer model to any image.
+Obviously, I spent way too much time playing around with what my dog would look like in the style of Picasso. 	<sup> no copywrited images because i do not want to catch any troubles </sup>

-All computation was done with the help of Google Colab!
+All computation was done with the help of Google Colab's free T4 GPUs.

 ## An Example of Style Transfer: